 $^8$ If the on-shell kinematic configuration for the quark (gluon) initial state annihilation into $\tau$ 's is eventually accompanied by the other on-shell states like quarks or photons, the rules to calculate $\tau$ 's spin density matrix are clearly defined.
 This will be the case of those NLO type solutions where such kinematical configurations can be deciphered or, better still, matrix elements or a density matrix are available.
 Usually this will be true for the hard emissions last generated by the parton shower.
 In the case of parton showers where consecutive emissions are based on the QCD factorization, the consequences for the definition of spin states, due to eg. missing interferences, need to be studied.
-Let us point to the overview of assumptions of factorization theorems, which should be addressed in the context of final state spin, see e.g. [29] and references therein.
+Let us point to the overview of assumptions of factorization theorems, which should be addressed in the context of final state spin, see e.g. [31] and references therein.

-in a form suitable for our purpose.
+our side the first step for such studies is already prepared.
+An iterative form of single and double gluon emission amplitudes for massive fermion pair production in quark annihilation is documented in Ref.
+[32].
+Numerical effects on the spin density matrix related to final state QED bremssthahlung are rather small.
+They were analyzed in the context of work for the LEP time generator KKMC [14], which replaced KORALZ [33].
+This work was not documented in a form suitable for our purpose.
 Matrix element extensions for PHOTOS Monte Carlo [22] is another preparatory step necessary for the study of systematic errors due to the evaluation of the spin density matrix for $\tau$ final states.
 Once evaluations of the required experimental conditions are completed, in particular the precision level required for spin effects is known, the study can be continued.
 From the side of our Interface a method useful for such studies is prepared and documented in Appendix C.9.
 Fortunately at the present time, the precision required from experiments on the theoretical aspects of $\tau$ spin is not very high.
 Much more important is to provide help for their studies of $\tau$ spin sensitivity for the measurements and reconstruction algorithms being developed.